KILTprotocol/docs/docs/chain/collator.md

 <TabItem value="Binary">

 We recommend following the instructions in the [KILT chain repository](https://github.com/KILTprotocol/mashnet-node).
-Below is the command to build the KILT collator executable for the Peregrine network, which must be run from the root directory of the repository.
+Below is the command to build the KILT collator executable for the Peregrine network.
+The command must be run from the root directory of the repository after it has been cloned.

 :::info

-Do not use the `develop` branch to build the executable.
+We discourage to use the `develop` branch to build the executable.
+Instead, the last released version should be used.
-Either use `master` or the the latest released version.

 :::